ibm-cloud-docs/vpc/cr-create-table.md

 1. Read and agree to the **Terms and Conditions**, then click **Create routing table**.

-## Creating a routing table by using the CLI
+## Creating a routing table from the CLI
 {: #cr-using-the-cli-ct}
 {: cli}